 The deepest trap of religion is convincing people to allow their thoughts to be based in a “higher” reality.
 Once someone is in this trap, he is able to rationalize any mistake, inconsistency, or contradiction.
 He is not worried about logic, causality, or physical evidence.
 The foundation of his knowledge of reality is “above” such things!
 But where does a person obtain this knowledge of higher powers, anyway?
 Someone tells him that it is true?
 He “feels” that it is true?
 He has some ancient stories proclaiming it is true?
 Are those good reasons or are they the same reasons everyone from every religion in history would give?
 These are examples of how people everywhere accept the supernatural without reason, and it only results in them losing touch with truth and becoming attached to fiction.

-Just look through history to see what happens to those who’ve put their beliefs in higher powers.
+Just look through history to see what happens to those who have put their beliefs in higher powers.
 Centuries ago in Central America, humans sacrificed other humans for the purposes of pleasing gods and ensuring the existence of sun and rain.
 Around 1850-1864 China, a man heard some Christian doctrine, declared himself the brother of Jesus, and convinced thousands of people to join his army in taking over much of the country with fanatical discipline and devotion.
 In 1997 USA, thirty-nine people taken in by a cult killed themselves in order to be transported to a hidden spaceship.
 In 2001 USA, groups of men with absolute conviction they were going straight to Heaven crashed large planes full of civilians into large buildings full of civilians.
 Throughout the last millennium, there have been crusades and holy wars in Europe and the Middle East.
 Century after century, different religions and sects declared war on each other, spilling blood to cleanse the land of nonbelievers, all while declaring with perfect certainty the perfect benevolence of their god.
 The violence continues to this day.

 All of this has happened because most people don’t require their beliefs to be supported by physical evidence.
 But does society look at these atrocities and cry out in horror at the potential of human cognition to be so blind and gullible to be able to commit such acts?
-Do people engage in deep self-reflection to consider their reasons for believing what they do?
+Do people engage in deep self-reflection to consider the reasons for believing what they do?
 No, they still proclaim that it is right to believe things without reason, and they call it the virtue of faith.
 They dismiss every single religious crime in history as being caused by insane or misguided people, and continue to preach that everyone should believe even harder in the “right” way.
 The ability to think rationally is the first thing religion takes from people, and it is the first thing they must regain to know real goodness.

-Again, religion is the same problem as culture, but it goes a step further—and is much more dangerous—because it appears to be supported by a greater and unsurpassable power.
+Again, religion is the same problem as culture, but it goes a step further in that it appears to be supported by a greater and unsurpassable power.
 When people are considering their values, culture offers what others have defined to be desirable and religion offers something to be taken as unquestionably desirable.
 When people are looking for meaning and support in life, culture offers validation, purpose, comfort, and camaraderie through the approval of others and religion offers the same through the approval of supernatural forces.
 People that conform to or deviate from cultural norms receive secular praise or sanctions.
 People that conform to or deviate from religious requirements (supposedly) get blessings or punishments that go beyond the grave.